 Our Casa program is a three-year program, beginning the year a child turns three.
 We have two Casa classrooms, Casa Cardinal and Casa Blue Jay, that can each accommodate 24 children,

-Our bilingual Casa (Casa dei Bambini or “Children’s House”) programs are led by AMI or MACTE certified Montessori guides and French-speaking assistants.
-This program offers many opportunities for children to grow, learn and explore in a respectful environment that supports their individual needs.
+Our bilingual Casa (Casa dei Bambini or “Children’s House”) programs are led by AMI or MACTE certified Montessori guides and fully bilingual French-speaking assistants.
+These programs offer many opportunities for children to grow, learn and explore in a respectful environment that supports their individual needs.
 Children are encouraged to make new discoveries, to learn from their classmates and take an active role in caring for their environment.

 Snacks are provided in the mornings and afternoons and a healthy lunch is cooked in-house by a school chef.
 There is a daily outdoor play time and a rest period in the afternoon for those children who require a rest.

 Montessori presentations are given in the following classroom areas: